 Svetlana Eliason

 Svetlana Eliason is a professional musician and dedicated educator with over two decades of experience in performance and tertiary education.
-Originally from Bulgaria, she enjoyed a stellar international career based in London, touring globally as a bass player for Moby - including a memorable headline set at Glastonbury 2003 - and recording at Abbey Road Studios with Right Said Fred.
+Originally from Bulgaria, she enjoyed a stellar international career based in London, touring globally as a bass player for Moby, including a memorable headline set at Glastonbury 2003 and recording at Abbey Road Studios with Right Said Fred.

 After serving as Head of Live Performance and Course Leader at the prestigious BIMM Institute in London, Svetlana relocated to Hawke’s Bay in 2022.
 Now a Music Lecturer at EIT’s IDEAschool, she brings her world-class expertise, academic credentials, and passion for creativity to inspire the next generation of artists.